 The Government has confirmed that a remedy is required for the LGPS in relation to the McCloud judgment, however the final remedy is not known.
 Where a surplus or deficit is being subsumed, no allowance will be made for McCloud within the calculations.
 However, if a representation is made to the Administering Authority then a reasonable estimate for the potential cost of McCloud will need to be included.
 This will be calculated in line with the treatment set out in this Funding Strategy Statement for all members of the outgoing employer.
-For the avoidance of doubt, there will be no representations to the Administering Authority if they believe an Exit Credit should be paid outside the policy set out above, or if they dispute the determination of the Administering recourse for an employer with regard to McCloud, once the final termination has been settled and payments have been made.
+For the avoidance of doubt, there will be no

+Pension Scheme (Amendment) Regulations 2020) the parties will need to make formal representations to the Administering Authority if they believe an Exit Credit should be paid outside the policy set out above, or if they dispute the determination of the Administering recourse for an employer with regard to McCloud, once the final termination has been settled and payments have been made.
 Once the remedy is known, any calculations will be performed in line with the prevailing regulations and guidance in force at the time.

-If the Fund determines an Exit Credit is payable then they will pay this directly to the exiting
+· If the Fund determines an Exit Credit is payable then they will pay this directly to the exiting